lattverksted/Matrix/README.md

 # Matrix
 A C++ class that implements a matrix and its basic operations

-Matrix is stored as 1D dynamic double array
+Matrix is stored as 1D buffer

 scalar product, matrix addition and product display method